-Information about renewing your SQP status for 2017 was sent to all SQPs around the end of September, with reminders in late October.
-Anyone wanting to continue to act as an SQP after 31 December 2016 should have paid their annual renewal fee or had it paid by their employer by 30 November 2016.
+Information about renewing your SQP status for 2019 is being sent to all AMTRA SQPs in early October, with reminders in late October and again in November.
+Anyone wanting to continue to act as an AMTRA SQP after 31 December 2018 should have paid their annual renewal fee or had it paid by their employer by 30 November 2018.
 VMD will be notified of those for whom no payment had been made.

 We do not take payments over the telephone, and do not accept payments by BACS.
 This makes the administration much easier for AMTRA and allows us to pass on the cost savings to SQPs and their employers.

-From 1 December the fee is £40.
-Anyone paying after 31 March must pay the reinstatement fee of £50.
+From 1 December the late fee is £55.
+Anyone paying after 31 March must pay the reinstatement fee of £65.

 Payment is subject to AMTRA’s standard terms and conditions.
 All AMTRA fees are VAT exempt.

 All SQPs are required to undertake a certain amount of CPD which has been accredited by AMTRA.
-The current CPD period runs until 30 June 2017, by which time the required number of points must have been earned (or an exemption granted for exceptional circumstances).
-Those who didn’t earn the required number of points by 30 June 2015 weren’t able to renew their SQP status for 2016.
+The current two-year CPD period runs until 30 June 2019, by which time the required number of points must have been earned (or an exemption granted for exceptional circumstances).
+Those who didn’t earn the required number of points by 30 June 2019 won’t be able to renew their SQP status for 2020.

-All SQPs are required to abide by the current version of the Code of Practice: the latest version is the October 2013 version (though the changes from the 2011 and 2012 versions have no substantive impact on SQPs or their obligations).
+All SQPs are required to abide by the current version of the Code of Practice: the latest version is dated April 2017.
 AMTRA’s Professional Standards Committee and Board will consider written complaints about AMTRA SQPs alleged to have breached the Code.
 More information on complaints procedures…

-The latest version of the Code of Practice and Guidance Note 3 are available in the front of the SQP version of the NOAH Compendium which has been sent to all AMTRA SQPs and to all student SQPs.
+The SQP Code of Practice and VMD guidance for retailers are available in the front of the SQP version of the NOAH Compendium which has been sent to all AMTRA SQPs and to all student SQPs.

 In order to help ensure that a minimum of information is collected for an anthelmintic prescription, AHDA, AMTRA and BVA have worked with SCOPS to produce suggested prescription forms for sheep anthelmintics.